haidarn2/haidarn2.github.io/_posts/2016-1-19-Digitizing-Tapes.md

 ---
 layout: post
-title: Digitizing 90's Camcorder tapes
+title: Digitizing 90's Camcorder tapes for $8
 ---

 If your family was anything like mine, then at some point you've likely owned one of those bulky, black, rectangular Sony Handycam camcorders from the 90's.